pymacaron/pymacaron/README.md

 # klue-microservice

-Easily create and deploy a Flask-based REST api running as a Docker container on amazon AWS Elastic Beanstalk.
+Create and deploy a Flask-based REST api running as a Docker container on amazon AWS Elastic Beanstalk, in 3 steps:

+* Write a swagger specification for your api
+* Tell which Python method to execute for every swagger endpoint
+* Implement the Python methods

+BOOM!
+Your are live on Amazon AWS!

+Klue Microservice abstracts away all the scaffholding of structuring your Python app, defining routes, serializing/deserializing between json, Python objects and databases, containerizing your app and deploying it on Amazon.

+What's left in your codebase is the only thing that matters: your business logic.

+## In more detail

 [klue-microservice](https://github.com/erwan-lemonnier/klue-microservice) uses
 [klue-client-server](https://github.com/erwan-lemonnier/klue-client-server) to